Fr4nk1inCs/archived-notes/index.typ

   box(L + h(-a.width * 0.67) + A + h(-a.width * 0.25) + TeX)
 })

 When it comes to writing digital notes, there are many choices.
-You can use markdown-based applications like #link("https://obsidian.md")[Obsidian], org-mode in #link("https://orgmode.org")[Emacs], or even pick your favorite code editor to write #LaTeX.
+You can use markdown-based applications like #link("https://obsidian.md")[Obsidian], #link("https://orgmode.org")[org-mode] in Emacs, or even pick your favorite code editor to write #LaTeX.
 I have tried all of these tools, but none of them satisfied me.
 In my opinion, a good note-taking tool should be easy-to-use, flexible, and powerful.
 That's why I choose Typst.

 Typst has a simple syntax like markdown if you only need basic typesetting.
 But it also supports advanced features like #LaTeX.
 For example, here is a example of Typst syntax and its rendered result: